Lyka's vet-approved dog vomit guide (with colour charts)

-There’s nothing worse than seeing your pup in discomfort after vomiting.
+There’s nothing worse than seeing your dog in discomfort after vomiting.
 If you’re confused about the cause, let’s investigate together.

-According to Lyka’s in-house veterinary experts, vomiting can happen for many reasons.
-Upset tummies can sometimes result from eating processed foods, or could be a sign of something more serious.
+Lyka’s in-house veterinary experts say vomiting can happen for many reasons.
+Upset tummies can sometimes result from spoiled food, illness, or other serious issues.

 Top takeaways

-Contact your vet if they’ve vomited more than twice in under 24 hours.
-It’s always better to be safe, especially if your dog is a senior or has a history of illness.
+• Contact your vet if your dog has vomited more than twice in under 24 hours.
+It’s always better to be safe, especially if they are a senior or have a history of illness.

-If your dog is also lethargic, losing weight, experiencing diarrhoea or passing bloody stools, this could mean a bigger health issue that needs to be checked out.
+• If your dog is also lethargic, losing weight, experiencing diarrhoea or passing bloody stools, this could mean a bigger health issue that needs to be checked out by your vet.

-Dogs eating dry or canned food are more prone to stomach upset.
-Fresh food has been proven to be easier for dogs to digest.
+• Dogs eating dry or canned food are more prone to stomach upset.
+Real food has been proven to be easier for dogs to digest1.

 Dogs might vomit for many reasons — some harmless, others more serious.
 Here are a few common causes:

-Food sensitivities: some ingredients might don’t sit well with certain pups.
+• Food sensitivities: some ingredients might not sit well with certain pups.

 When to worry